Georgia Wildlife Resources Division

 The American alligator (Alligator mississippiensis) is a conservation success story.
 Due to loss of habitat and unregulated market hunting, alligators were reduced to low numbers by the early 1900s.
 Thanks to the efforts of conservationists and state wildlife agencies, alligators were listed as endangered in 1967.
 This status, combined with proactive management and law enforcement efforts by wildlife professionals, allowed alligator populations to rebound and they now flourish over most of their historic range.
 Alligator populations increased to the point that their protected status was downlisted in 1987 allowing greater flexibility to manage populations.

-SEASON: Sept.
-6-Oct.
-5, 2014 for quota permit holders only.
+SEASON: NEW dates: the 2015 season opens at SUNSET on Friday, August 14, 2015 and closes at SUNRISE on Monday, October 5, 2015.
 Bag Limit: One (1) alligator.
-Legal alligators must be greater than or equal to 48 inches in length as measured from end of the snout to tip of the tail.
+Legal alligators must be greater than or equal to 48 inches in length as measured from end of the snout to tip of the tail for Zones 1-9.
+In Zone 1A (Lake Walter F. George), legal alligators must be greater or equal to 96 inches in length as measured from end of the snout to tip of the tail.